AlizerUncaged/The-Obsession-Letter/Client/Armitage/README.md

 - Compiles code snippets at runtime - useful to not get detected by the AV

 and many more, I'll be revising the letter and adding all the features I can think of (and is possible).
+If you feel like contributing, please do.